Photos of ailing Chavez stir emotions in Venezuela

 “It’s hard to see why reading the dreadfully boring Granma would generate smiles,” said columnist Andres Canizalez, in an opposition newspaper, referring to the Cuban Communist Party’s daily newspaper that Chavez is clutching in the photos.

-About 20 students protested for a third day in front of the Cuban Embassy in Caracas, standing in chains and holding copies of the constitution as police stood on guard.

-“What certainty do we have with these photos?
-We need an independent medical board to go to Havana.
-It’s our right as Venezuelans to know what’s happening,” said one protester Alexa Hauber, 25.

-Many Venezuelans commented on the irony of the loss of Chavez’s voice given his famously garrulous and bombastic rhetoric - from a thundering denunciation of then-U.S. President George W. Bush as the “devil” at the United Nations, to hours-long, meandering speeches that have been a staple of political life at home.
+Many Venezuelans commented on the irony of Chavez’s voice loss given his famously garrulous and bombastic rhetoric - from a thundering denunciation of then-U.S. President George W. Bush as the “devil” at the United Nations, to hours-long, meandering speeches that have been a staple of political life at home.

 Though it is impossible to predict what the next few months may hold for Venezuela, all sides agree Chavez will leave a lasting imprint on the country.